 The fire at the Notre Dame Cathedral in Paris was a huge blow to our collective mindsets.
-There were those that wept, each mourning for their own reasons, and then there were those that ridiculed that pain, pointing out all the other issues they felt were more important than an old church burning down.
+There were those that wept, each mourning for their own reasons.
+Then there were those that ridiculed that pain, pointing out all the other issues they felt were more important than an old church burning down.

 The event definitely falls under one of those “where were you when this happened” moments.
 It’s not just, because an old Catholic church in a prominent country went up in flames.
 That’s because it opened up a whole slew of issues that we, as humans, feel so strongly about.